 Partial Avulsion of Pinna.
 Partial avulsion of the pinna seen at its superior junction with the scalp.
 Cartilage exposure and injury prompts ENT consultation for repair.
 (Photo contributor: Eric Wu, MD.)

 Pinna hematomas may take hours to develop, so give patients with blunt ear trauma careful discharge instructions, with a follow-up in 12 to 24 hours to check for hematoma development.

-Failure to adequately drain a hematoma, reaccumulation of the ...
+Failure to adequately drain a hematoma, ...